HabitRPG/habitica/README.md

  * Algorithms - level up algorithm, scoring functions, etc
  * Item definitions - weapons, armor, pets

+You only need to include algos.coffee
+It will include the rest as necessary.

+Note how to invoke scoring function:
+ * algos.score = function (user, task, direction) {}

 ##Installation
- * Node.js - just include files as usual.
+ * Node.js - just include as usual.
  * Browser - use requre.js with "cs" plugin to include files directly into your index.html see require.js-example folder. (run plain http-server from within equire.js-example folder and point your browser to index.html to see how it works)

 ##CSS